Polymer Clay Assembly: Build Order and Join Planning

 Buttons

-Roll one even sheet to the thickness the button calls for.
+Roll one even slab for the button you are testing.
 Cut all blanks before the clay warms.
 Pierce holes raw with a needle tool, sized for the thread you intend to use.
 Bake flat on a tile.

 Miniature food charms